 Just recently I had to apply for new passports for myself and two children at the Zimbabwean consulate in Johannesburg.
 Let me qualify that.
 You actually don’t apply for a passport there.
 You stand in 5 different queues in the burning December sun just to obtain a passport form for ZAR250 (USD20) and to have your forms signed off and you can now proceed to Zimbabwe to lodge the application(s).
 But to get that form you should have original and Xeroxed copies of your birth certificate, your national ID card, your current passport, two colour passport photographs and your SA residence papers.

-The first snaking queue I got into was the one for payment of ZAR250 to obtain the form.
+The first snaking queue I joined was the one for payment of ZAR250 to obtain the form.
 My documents were checked and the officer advised:

 “Your daughter is wearing a necklace in this photo.
 You will have to take a new set outside.”
 I decided I could do the photos the following day.
 But the officer is not yet done: “This one will have to get an ID in Harare first before applying for a passport.”
 This in reference to my 17-year old son.